deepjs/deepjs/DOCS/tutorials.md

 	Powerful and so simple way, based on all deepjs tools, to manage objects identities/capacities depending on context modes.
 	Realy high benefit in application architecture, from security to run-time particularity.

-All those tools are (almost) totaly unobstrusive, and work alone or together with YOUR objects/functions/app.
+All those tools are (almost) totaly unobstrusive, and work alone or together, along with YOUR objects/functions/app.

 deepjs does not provide other things than helpers.